JarkkoPar/Utility_AI_GDExtension/README.md

 If you want the source code, you can find it here: [Utility AI Source Code repository](https://github.com/JarkkoPar/Utility_AI).

 # Compatibility
-Works on Godot 4.1 or newer versions.
+Works on Godot 4.1.2 or newer versions.
 Currently 64bit Windows and Linux versions are available.

 # Installation
-Just copy the bin-folder with all its contents to your Godot project root folder.
+Just copy the addons-folder with all its contents to your Godot project root folder.
+NOTE!
+If you have the version 1.1 bin-folder already installed in your Godot project root folder, you will need to delete it before you copy the addons folder to your project root folder.

 # Example project
-The example project contains three example scenes.
+The example project contains four example scenes.
 With these examples you get to know the nodes of the Utility AI GDExtension:

  * UtilityAIAgent node that is the "main" node for using the AI
  * UtilityAISensor and UtilityAISensorGroup nodes that gives information to the AI about the game world
  * UtilityAIBehaviour node that is used to define behaviours for the AI activating them in a simple way based on considerations
+ * UtilityAIBehaviourGroup node that is used to group behaviours and activate/deactivate them
  * UtilityAIConsideration and UtilityAIConsiderationGroup nodes that define what score the behaviours will get based on sensor input
  * UtilityAIAction and UtilityAIActionGroup nodes that make up the actual steps the AI should take to realize a behaviour

-There is one more node which does not yet have an example project: the UtilityAIBehaviourGroup.
-This node can be used to activate and deactivate groups of nodes in a simple way, either using the is_active property or by using considerations.
+There are also specialized sensor nodes for adding vision to the AI agents, handling ranges, booleans, for instance.

 ## Example 1 - A dude following the mouse cursor